Military deception: Operation Bolo

-Both North Vietnam and the forces of South Vietnam and the United States made use of deception during the Vietnam War.
 In 1967's Operation Bolo, a United States Air Force unit led by Robin Olds successfully countered the threat posed by Soviet MiG-21 fighter planes operating in North Vietnam.

 During bombing missions, unescorted U.S. Republic F-105 Thunderchief fighter-bombers would often be attacked by MiG-21s.
 Heavily laden with ordnance, the F-105s were no match for the faster MiGs.
 On occasions when the F-105s were escorted by F-4 Phantom II fighter planes, the MiGs would refuse to engage.
 In addition, the rules of engagement on the U.S. side prevented attacking the MiGs when they were on the ground.
 This measure was intended to keep the Soviet Union from becoming further engaged in the conflict by preventing casualties to the Soviet mechanics and technical advisors who were assisting North Vietnam.

 To counter the MiG threat, Olds' 8th Fighter Wing prepared its F-4s to display the electronic and radar signatures of F-105s.
 To create this effect, the 8th Fighter Wing outfitted F-4s with QRC-160 jamming pods, a device used only by F-105s.
 When they flew the mission, Olds and his fellow pilots assumed the route, elevation, speed, and formation of an F-105 flight.
 They also staggered the takeoff and arrival times of the F-4s, enabling later-arriving F-4s to prevent the MiGs from landing.

 The Bolo deception was executed successfully.
 The North Vietnamese believed they faced an F-105 flight and dispatched their MiGs.
 The later-arriving F4s prevented the MiGs from returning to their base.
 The 8th Fighter Wing destroyed seven MiGs in a matter of minutes, while Olds' fighters sustained no losses.
 The destruction of half their MiGs and uncertainty about whether future flights observed on radar and electronic sensors were unescorted F-105s or F-4s pretending to be F-105s caused North Vietnam to ground its MiGs.
 The MiGs failed in their mission of preventing U.S. Operation Rolling Thunder bombing runs over North Vietnam.